lix-project/lix/src/nix/run.md

   ```

   Note that `vim` (as of the time of writing of this page) is not an
   app but a package.
-Thus, Nix runs the eponymous file from the `vim`
+Thus, Lix runs the eponymous file from the `vim`
   package.

 * Run `vim` with arguments: